 USING THE HOT TUB FOR CANINE PHYSICAL THERAPY

 We just found a terrific organization: Association of Canine Water Therapy that advocates warm water therapy for injured or arthritic dogs.
-The photo at left is from their website.
 Water therapy is an excellent way to help rehabilitate dogs with joint or muscle injuries, or those with arthritis and hip dysplasia.
-It can include underwater treadmills, assisted swimming and warm water massage.
-Founded in January of 2005, the Association for Canine Water Therapy works to promote and advance the safe practice of canine water therapy through education, establishing industry standards and building a support network for therapists and their clients.
+It can include underwater treadmills, assisted swimming, and warm water massage.
+Founded in January of 2005, the Association for Canine Water Therapy works to promote and advance the safe practice of canine water therapy through education, establishing industry standards, and building a support network for therapists and their clients.
 The association already has 70 members and is continuing to grow.

 Their results have been amazing.
-Occasionally Olympic Hot Tub Company has used/trade-in hot tubs including Hot Spring Spas that would be perfect for canine therapy.
-Email us at email@example.com if you’re interested.
+Occasionally Olympic Hot Tub has used/trade-in hot tubs including Hot Spring Spas that would be perfect for canine therapy.

-If you do try this at home, we recommend that hot tubs over 100 degrees be off limits for pets.
-Dogs have no way to dispel excess body heat except through hard an heavy panting.
+If you do try this at home, we recommend that hot tubs over 100 degrees be off-limits for pets.
+Dogs have no way to dispel excess body heat except through hard and heavy panting.
 If your dog starts to pant heavily, take him out to cool down.
 Clean filters often to rinse away the short hair.

 SANUM PER AQUA– Latin for Health Through Water.